In-N-Out Burger: Chadder's infringement lawsuit (2007)

+Mexico

+In 2023, a knock-off of In-N-Out appeared on Instagram displaying images of its restaurant, named In-I-Nout, in Culiacan, Mexico.
+Besides the name, the restaurant's logo, design, menu, and food presentation closely resembled that of the U.S. original.
+Threatened with legal action, the Mexican imitator changed its name to Sofi's Burger.

 Australia

-In-N-Out Burger has also been plagued by similarly named imitators in Australia that confuse consumers into thinking that the similarly-sounding Australian businesses is associated with the Californian-based chain.
+In-N-Out Burger has also been plagued by similarly named imitators in Australia that confuse consumers into thinking that the similarly sounding Australian businesses is associated with the Californian-based chain.
 The company would take the imitators to court for trademark infringement and has opened one-day pop-ups in Sydney in 2012, 2013, 2016, 2017, 2019, and 2022; Brisbane in 2020; Melbourne in 2014 and 2018; and Perth in 2018 and 2022 to preserve their trademark rights.
 Customers may wait for several hours before the doors open but the food would run out very quickly, sometimes in less than hour after opening.
 Although In-N-Out may not have plans to open a permanent location outside its current operating region, the business strategy of having one-day pop-ups is to maintain a business presence in the country under Australian trademark law without opening a permanent restaurant.

 In-N-Out successfully defended their trademarks and intellectual property rights in Australia in 2020 against Hashtag Burgers Pty Ltd, formerly doing business as "Funk N Burgers" and "Down-N-Out Burger".
 In 2021, In-N-Out filed a lawsuit against Queensland-based Rich Asians Pty Ltd doing business as "In & Out Aussie Burgers".